-The biggest thing that most beginner artists struggle with is… anatomy!
+The biggest thing that most beginner artists struggle with is… drawing human anatomy!

-I understand, it used to be the same for me.
+I understand that, it used to be the same for me.

 There’s just too much to learn, different perspectives, and poses.
-It’s not easy, but there are lots of different anatomy drawing exercises out there!
+It’s not easy, but there are many different anatomy drawing exercises out there!

 You just have to find the one that fits you.